AMReX-Codes/amrex/CONTRIBUTING.md

 [Github fork help page](https://help.github.com/en/articles/fork-a-repo)).

 > Note: you do not have to re-do the setup above every time.
-> Instead, in the future, you need to update the `dev` branch
+> Instead, in the future, you need to update the `master` branch
 > on your fork with
 > ```
-> git checkout dev
+> git checkout master
-> git pull upstream dev
+> git pull upstream master
 > ```

-Make sure you are on WarpX `dev` branch with
+Make sure you are on WarpX `master` branch with
 ```
-git checkout dev
+git checkout master
 ```
 in the WarpX directory.